anderson-ryan352/PGC-Mesh-Animation/README.md

 PGC_Mesh Generation

-  -A mesh is procedurally genereated with Perlin noise throughout a vertice array
+  -A mesh is procedurally generated with Perlin noise throughout a vertice array

   -Individual triangles are created for vertice points based on user settings inside PGC_Controller for mesh size
  #